-Friday is among best days.
+Friday is among the best days.
 For this reason, Allah particularly guided this Nation to it and sanctioned their gathering to be on this day.
-Friday prayer is like a jewel gleaming midst fabric— a day that resonates with unique spiritual aura, beckoning believers to gather in congregation and bow before Almighty!
+Friday prayer is like a jewel gleaming amidst fabric— a day that resonates with a unique spiritual aura, beckoning believers to gather in congregation and bow before the Almighty!

 The Virtue of Friday Prayer: Understanding Its Sacred Status